zuplo/docs/docs/articles/step-3-add-rate-limiting.md

 ---
-title: Step 3 - Add Rate Limiting
+title: Step 3 - Rate Limiting
 ---

 In this guide we'll add Rate Limiting to a route.
 You can do this for any Zuplo project but will need a route, consider completing [step 1](./step-1-setup-basic-gateway.md) first.